Lorenza24/ConciliationReport/README.md

 # ConciliationReport
-This is a test project to create a conciliation between two files
+This is a test project to create a conciliation between two files (DB Dota & FD)